CoderGreensparrow/oscdraw/README.md

 - `draw_line((0, 0, 1000, 1000))`

 All of these are valid code.
 As you can see, the last one is the shortest.
 Use your linter to get to know what your options are.

+# Emuloating an oscilloscope

+It is recommended that you use the **Oscilloscope** software from [[oscilloscopemusic.com]]. *Shout out to the **Jerobeam Fenderson** guys for getting me in the oscilloscope drawing stuff!*

+Use the VB-CABLE Virtual Audio Device to connect your software to the oscilloscope.
+Download it from here: [https://vb-audio.com/Cable/]

 # Demos